Shrutithokale01/Tele-ICU_HackElite/README.md

 So, the video has approximately 30.76 frames per second.

-- Current Inference Time: 0.0396 seconds per frame
+- Current Inference Time: 0.546 ms per frame

 - Accuracy - 80 % to 90 %